chamovdmitrij/Text-Generator/README.txt

 	 tail: last token;

 Conditions:
+ - To start processing corpus, the user must enter a line that will contain the name of the file containing the course. (corpus.txt)
  - build 10 pseudo-sentences, each on a new line;
  - each sentence consists of at least 5 tokens;
  - the sentence ends with one of the following characters ".?!";